Reconstruction (Lecrae album): Release and promotion

 'Tell No Lie' is about cutting through the noise we live in every day: social media, AI, fake flexing, and the pressure to perform like everything's perfect.
 The truth is, most of us are just giraffes on ice skates doing our best not to fall.
 This song is both a mirror and a megaphone - it reflects the struggle, and it calls out the truth.
 Men lie, women lie, but God never lies.
 That's what me and Jackie Hill Perry wanted to bring to the surface.

 It was produced by Plush and coproduced by Lasanna "Ace" Harris.
 The song was written by Asheton Hogan, Da Kidd Halk, Perry, Jaylon Ashaun, and Lecrae Moore.
 Connor Back mastered, while Jacob "Biz" Morris mixed.
 Alongside the song's release, Reconstruction was announced for release on August 22, 2025 as Lecrae's tenth studio album.

 On July 25, 2025, "Bless You", with Tory D'Shaun, was released as Reconstruction's fourth single.

 Lecrae revealed the album's feature to his 1,000 most active supporters, by way of a handwritten letter mailed to each of them.
 On July 21, 2025, in Atlanta, Georgia, Lecrae held the Reconstruction Listening Experience, sponsored by the nonprofit organization City Takers, in which more than 100 people heard a preview of the album before its scheduled release.

-Critical reception

-Michael Carder, speaking for Jesus Freak Hideout, awarded the album a 4.5-out-of-5 star review, stating that "Reconstruction feels just right".
-Murfey Zavier of Shatter the Standards praised the album as, "arguably Lecrae's strongest album in a decade".
+In addition to the August 2025 release of the Reconstruction album, Lecrae also released two music videos in promotion of the project.
+On September 4, 2025, he released the music video for, "Headphones," with Killer Mike and T.I.
+The video pays tribute to late rappers such as Nipsey Hussle, Takeoff, and Tupac.
+One month later on October 16, 2025 he released the music video for, "Brick for Brick," with rising Christian hip-hop artist, MEEZO!
+The production of the video was held at the NRG Stadium.
+This is home to the Houston Texans, an American football team that is a part of the National Football League.